Nose Piercing 101 - Choosing The Right Nose Ring Jewelry

 - Real diamond ones are the craze in some circles.
 They are often elegant, and they are stylish in almost any setting.
 Keep in mind though that they offer some risk of causing damage to your nose should they get caught on something and pulled out or stretched.

-- Corkscrew nose rings, however, can be risky in certain lines of work or if you participate in activities that have you doing a lot of "up close" work where the ring may get caught or pulled in some way.
+- Corkscrew nose rings, however, can be risky in certain lines of work or if you participate in activities that have you doing a lot of "up close" work where the ring may get caught or pulled on in some way.

 - The same holds true with big nose rings that are giant hoops that hang down, nose bone jewelry, as well as some larger straight nose rings.